What is dual agency?

 As with anything, there are pros and cons to allowing a dual agency relationship to be involved in your real estate transaction.
 It’s best to be informed and consider how this scenario can negatively or positively impact the outcome of your next real estate transaction.
 Ultimately, if you are considering dual agency as a way to save money on real estate commissions, or ensure consistent communication, there are other options available to you.

-Consider Trelora, our team of expert agents have closed hundreds of deals, so they’ve seen it all and are ready to advocate for you.
-Plus, buyer’s who purchase a home with Trelora receive up to $6,000 cash back.
+Consider Trelora, our team of expert agents has closed hundreds of deals, so they’ve seen it all and are ready to advocate for you.
+Plus, buyers who purchase a home with Trelora receive up to $6,000 cash back at closing.
 That could pay your new mortgage for a few months, or cover renovations in your new place!